Nivelle offensive: Strategic developments

-After the costly fighting at the Verdun and on the Somme in 1916, General Robert Nivelle replaced Marshal Joseph Joffre as the commander of the French armies on the Western Front in December.
+After the costly fighting at Verdun and on the Somme in 1916, General Robert Nivelle replaced Marshal Joseph Joffre as the commander of the French armies on the Western Front in December.
 Nivelle claimed that a massive barrage on German lines would bring France victory in 48 hours.
 The Russian Revolution, the German withdrawal to the Hindenburg Line and the likelihood of a declaration of war by the US, made some assumptions of the plan obsolete.
 At a meeting on 6 April, despite the doubts of other politicians, the army group commanders and the British, Alexandre Ribot, the new French Prime Minister supported the plan.
 Nivelle offered his resignation but it was refused, despite Nivelle's authority having been undermined.
 Preparing the Nivelle Offensive was a huge and costly undertaking, involving c.
 1.2 million troops and 7,000 artillery pieces on a front between Reims and Roye.
 The principal effort was an attack on the German positions along the Chemin des Dames ridge, in the Second Battle of the Aisne and an eventual link with the British.
 The plan had been in development since December 1916 but the preparations were plagued by delays and information leaks.
 By April 1917, the plans were well known to the German army, which made extensive defensive preparations, by adding fortifications to the Aisne front and reinforcing the 7th Army (General der Infanterie Max von Boehn) with divisions released by the retreat to the Hindenburg Line in Operation Alberich.

 Prelude

-Franco-British offensive preparations
+Franco-British preparations

 Nivelle left Petain in command of Groupe d'armées de Centre (GAC) and established a new Groupe d'armées de Reserve (GAR, Joseph Micheler) for the attack along the Chemin des Dames with the Fifth Army (General Olivier Mazel), the Sixth Army (General Charles Mangin) and the Tenth Army (General Denis Duchêne).
 Forty-nine infantry and five cavalry divisions were massed on the Aisne front with 5,300 guns.
 The ground at Brimont began to rise to the west towards Craonne and then reached a height of 180 m along a plateau which continued westwards to Fort Malmaison.
 The French held a bridgehead 20 km wide on the north bank of the Aisne, south of the Chemin des Dames, from Berry-au-Bac to Fort Condé on the road to Soissons.